garyliangge/PleaseTutorMe/README.md

 ## Inspiration

 College is overflowing with opportunities to collaborate.
 It's the camaraderie, the us-versus-them mentality that keeps our heads above water.
 But countless homework parties and office hours have made scheduling collaboration complex at best and impossible at worst.
-Our frustration at being too busy to attend scheduled collaboration sessions prompted us to create an application that enabled us to find nearby help, fast.
+Our frustration at being too busy to attend scheduled collaboration sessions prompted us to create an application that enabled us to find nearby help quickly.

 ## What it does